top of page

 How can you tell a male plant from a female plant?

-To the untrained eye, all cannabis seeds appear alike.
+To the untrained eye, all seeds appear alike.
 However, as the plant nears the flowering stage, its gender becomes more evident.

 Male plants are most easily recognized when they begin to flower.
 Initially, their flowers take the form of a curved claw, which later transforms into a flower bud with five radial segments.
 As they develop, pollen sacs emerge, resembling small bunches of grapes.
 Eventually, the pollen sacs' sepals open to release pollen.